Other Sunday and Holy Day Readings

 belongs to Caesar and to God what belongs to God."

-Notice how cleverly Jesus reverses the trap.
-Since the Jews had to pay the tax with Roman coinage that bore the image of Caesar, the coins belonged to Caesar.
-Paying the denarius was simply giving back to Caesar what was his.
-But in addition to telling His adversaries "Then repay to Caesar what belongs to Caesar" Jesus also says "and to God what belongs to God."
-This statement left the Pharisees without an answer and 22 When they heard this they were amazed, and leaving him they went away.
+Notice how cleverly Jesus reversed the trap.
+Since the Jews had to pay the tax with Roman coinage that bore Caesar's image, the coins belonged to Caesar.
+Paying the denarius was giving back to Caesar what was his.
+However, in addition to telling His adversaries, "Then repay to Caesar what belongs to Caesar," Jesus also said, "and to God what belongs to God."
+This statement left the Pharisees without an answer.

-Jesus' statement that one must repay "to God what belongs to God" is a significant statement in relation to Jesus' question about the "image" on the coin (verse 20).
+Jesus' declaration that one must repay "to God what belongs to God" is a significant statement related to Jesus' question about the "image" on the coin (verse 20).
 The Jews, especially the Pharisees, did not miss the significance of Jesus' statement.
 They remembered that according to Genesis 1:27, all humans were "made in the image of God."
-While the Roman coin had the image of the Roman emperor, the emperor was created by God and bears the image of his Creator.
-Therefore, the emperor is ultimately subject to God's sovereignty over his life.
-They went away "amazed" that Jesus had turned their "trap" against them.
+While the Roman coin had the Roman emperor's image, God was his Creator and had created the emperor in His image.
+Therefore, the emperor was ultimately subject to God's sovereignty over his life.
+The Pharisees and Herodians went away "amazed" that Jesus had turned their "trap" against them: 22 When they heard this, they were amazed, and leaving him, they went away (not in our reading).